Payne's Creek National Park: Geography

-Natural history
+Fauna

-This national park, which stretches along the lower reaches of the Monkey River, was previously disturbed by banana farming and slash-and-burn agricultural practices; however, in 2007 a verdant broadleaf secondary forest provides habitat for a diverse tropical flora and fauna.
+It harbors felines such as the jaguar, ocelot, margay, and jaguarundi; white-lipped peccary; paca; Baird's tapir; white-tailed and red brocket deer; Hawksbill turtle; Morelet's crocodile; and boa constrictor.
+Under 300 species of birds, such as the jabiru stork, Muscovy duck, and aplomado falcon, either reside in or use the park as wintering grounds.

-Black howler monkey troops are abundant, each troop maintaining a home range of 40000 to 70000 m2 in this forest(Lumina, 2006).
+There are 20 endangered or vulnerable species in residence, including the West Indian manatee, Atlantic goliath grouper, yellow-headed parrot and Yucatán black howler monkey.
+Howler monkey troops are abundant here, each troop maintaining a home range of 40000 to 70000 m2 in this forest.

 Maya sites

-At least four Maya sites have been discovered in Payne's Creek National Park to date.
-Included are a site now under water, with rare preserved wooden artifacts and portions of wooden buildings.
+At least four Maya archaelogical sites have been discovered in Payne's Creek National Park to date.
+One site is underwater, with rare wooden artifacts, including the first intact Maya paddle ever found, and portions of wooden buildings, preserved by anerobic peat.

-The excavations of submerged Mayan saltworks at the Payne's Creek National Park, dating back to 300–900 AD, highlight the usage of stone tools for cutting meat or fish, salting and preserving them within wooden kitchens, in order to be transported to inland markets.
+The excavations of submerged Mayan saltworks here, dating back to 300–900 AD, highlight the usage of stone tools for cutting meat or fish, salting and preserving them for transporting to inland markets.